rasilvap/Java-Practice-testing-and-spring/README.md

 # Intertec-test-java-developer
 Intertec test java developer

-This application was developed using intellij, gradle,gson, mockito, git and the java 8 version.
+This application was developed using intellij, gradle,gson, mockito,java swing,spring, git and the java 8 version.

  Mode To Use